relaymodding/relaymodding.org/README.md

-### Hosts the source code for the Relay Modding website.
+### Hosts the source code for the Relay Modding website via Github Pages.
 #### https://relaymodding.org/